I’m gonna use my non-existent psychic powers to predict that you’re here to plan a wicked awesome, Rome 2 day itinerary!

 However, I will throw in some mildly unique Rome attractions too since I kind of wanna retain at least some of my travel related street cred.

-So onwards travel fam, to a Rome 2 day itinerary where I attempt to
+So cheers to a Rome 2 day itinerary where I attempt to snazz things up a bit with a buffet of lame puns and corny jokes!

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.